 - Electricity generated and fed into the grid by the proposed CDM project, and other CDM registered projects. - Public data on dispatch of electricity and other relevant information from the dispatch center.
 This data is used to calculate the emission factor for the operating margin based on a dispatch increment analysis. - Public data on official expansion planning for the system.
-This data will be used to calculate the emission factor for the build margin. - Emission Factors for every thermal power plant that operates or is included in the expansion plan. - Data needed to calculate the build margin emission factor consistent with Consolidated baseline methodology for grid-connected electricity generation from renewable sources.
-(ACM0002). - For new hydro electric power projects, the surface area of reservoir at the full reservoir level.
+This data will be used to calculate the emission factor for the build margin. - Emission Factors for every thermal power plant that operates or is included in the expansion plan.
+Data needed to calculate the build margin emission factor consistent with the "Tool to calculate the emission factor for an electricity system". - For new hydro electric power projects, the surface area of reservoir at the full reservoir level.